unitedstates/licensing/index.md

 > This work was produced by [Contractor Name] in the performance of a contract with [Agency Name] (contract number [contract number]).
 [Contractor Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at http://creativecommons.org/publicdomain/zero/1.0/).

+Note that not all data is copyrightable.
+For instance, in the United States facts cannot be copyrighted.
+You should avoid implying copyright exists on works that are not within the domain of copyright law.
+However, use of the CC0 waiver is appropriate when there is any ambiguity.

 #### For Primary Legal Materials

 The courts have ruled that the law — i.e. edicts of government — is not protected by copyright (see Banks v.
 Manchester, 128 U.S. 244, 253 (1888) and other cases).
 This has also been [the position of the U.S. Copyright Office][5].